rluttikhuizen/ukoug-tech-2015/README.md

 ## Contents of this repo

 ### Database
-Contains a SQL script to create a database user "UKOUG_TECH_15" in an Oracle Database and create the necessary tables such as "ATTENDEE", "SPEAKER" and "ATTENDANCE".
+Contains a SQL script to create a database user "UKOUG_TECH_15" in an Oracle Database and create the necessary sequences and tables: "ATTENDEE", "SPEAKER", "PRESENTATION" and "ATTENDANCE".
+The SQL script also populates the tables with public data provided by the UKOUG Tech 2015 conference (speakers and sessions).
+Fictitious data is used to create demo data for the attendees and attendances.

+Note that while the speaker and session data is provided by UKOUG, it might be out-of-date.
+Use the UKOUG Tech 2015 conference site for up-to-date information about the conference.

+### Java
+Contains a backend application providing the necessary functionality for the Conference app.
+There are two variants available for this backend application.
+Both variants use JPA/EclipseLink as persistency layer.

+* SOAP Web Service
+* REST Service

+The SOAP Web Service backend is used to simulate an enterprise that wants to REST-enable its existing SOAP-based services.
+The REST Service is used to simulate a greenfield situation in which a RESTful service using JSON payloads is created right away.